timtroendle/ukraine-energy-future/report/report.md

 In both scenarios, all available biomass is used (@tbl:generation).

-The cost of nuclear have the greatest impact on LCOE difference between the two scenarios (@fig:sensitivities).
+The cost of nuclear has the greatest impact on LCOE difference between the two scenarios (@fig:sensitivities).
 When Nuclear capital cost is doubled, the nuclear-and-renewables scenario becomes on average more than 70 €/MWh more expensive compared with the only-renewables scenario.
-Doubling the capital cost of solar, wind, and biomass increases the relative cost of the only-renewables scenario, but to a lower degree (20--30 €/MWh).
-Capital cost of storage technologies and marginal cost have low or almost no impact.
+Doubling the capital cost of solar, wind, and biomass increases the relative cost of the only-renewables scenario, but to a lower degree (20--35 €/MWh).
+Capital costs of storage technologies and marginal costs have low or almost no impact.

 ```table
 ---